elatov/elatov.github.io/_posts/2012-10-08-esxi-host-randomly-disconnects-from-vcenter-server-due-to-hostd-back-tracing.md

 	VMware ESXi 4.1.0 build-702113

-From &#8220;<a href="http://www.virten.net/vmware/esxi-release-build-number-history/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.virten.net/vmware/esxi-release-build-number-history/']);">ESXi Release and Build Number History</a>&#8220;, we can see that build # 702113 is 4.1P7 and 4.1U3 is build # 800380, so I was definitely behind on updates.
+From "<a href="http://www.virten.net/vmware/esxi-release-build-number-history/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.virten.net/vmware/esxi-release-build-number-history/']);">ESXi Release and Build Number History</a>", we can see that build # 702113 is 4.1P7 and 4.1U3 is build # 800380, so I was definitely behind on updates.
 After updating to 4.1U3 the random disconnects stopped.